tng-coop/coop-members/README.md

 ### Custom Logic
 - Plugins / Smart Comments to tailor PostGraphile
-- Database Functions / Triggers for advanced logic (e.g., auto-expire memberships)
+- Database Functions / Triggers for advanced logic (if needed)

 ### Auth and Authz
 - JWT or session-based with Next.js routes